romeobquisto/coding-portfolio/README.md

 Folders:

-Academics - contains software exercises from my majors in Computer Engineering at the University of the Philippines - Diliman
+Academics - contains some software exercises from my majors in Computer Engineering at the University of the Philippines - Diliman

 Certificates - contains certificates I earned through online courses and bootcamps